Frequently Asked Questions

 Any clothing requirements?

-In most sites, we will wear long pants.
-In religious sites (churches, mosques, synagogues, shrines), we will not wear shorts.
-Women will cover their hair in the religious sites.
+In most sites, we will wear long pants or long skirts.
+In religious sites (churches, mosques, synagogues, shrines), we will not wear shorts and we will also wear sleeves to the wrists.
+Women will cover their hair in the religious sites, so please ensure you bring a scarf.

 What have the experiences of people before been like?

 Good question!
-Check out the “Testimonial” page on this site, to hear from a few dozen participants in this program over the last dozen years.
+Check out the “Testimonial” page on this site, to hear from a few dozen participants in the Turkey program over the last dozen years.
 Here is the link: